davidwrede/chef-web-docs-1/includes_dsl_custom_resource/includes_dsl_custom_resource_method_property_is_set.rst

 The ``property_is_set?`` method will return ``true`` if the property is set.

 For example, the following custom resource creates and/or updates user properties, but not their password.
-The ``property_is_set?`` method checks if the user has specified a password and then tells the |chef client| what to do if the password is not identical:
+The ``property_is_set?`` method checks if the user has specified a password and then tells the chef-client what to do if the password is not identical:

 .. code-block:: ruby